supechicken/crdyboot/README.md

 The `tools` subdirectory contains a single binary that is used by the various `x.py` commands shown below.

+The `enroller` subdirectory contains a small UEFI application that enrolls a test key in the `PK`, `KEK`, and `db` variables.
+This only works if the machine is in secure boot custom mode.

 ## Dependencies

 Install nightly Rust: